 Felicis Ventures

 Prior to founding Felicis Ventures in 2006, he gained experience from working at Google as a product manager, later sales manager, and senior management positions.
 He is part of many firms as an investor.
-He has been on the Forbes Midas List for the past four years and an early investor in Shopify.
+He has been on the Forbes Midas List for 9 years and is an early investor in Shopify.

 Twitter: @asenkut